SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 [Selection screens](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenselection_screen_glosry.htm) and [classic lists](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenclassic_list_glosry.htm) are among the classic ABAP user interfaces.
 They are integrated into the ABAP language itself, which means that special ABAP statements are available to create and handle them.

 This cheat sheet provides a high-level overview of selection screens and classic lists, focusing on a selection of related statements, supported by executable examples to explore the syntax in action.
+It includes an excursion into the SAP List Viewer (ALV).

 For more detailed information and syntax options, see the topics [Selection Screens](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenselection_screen.htm) and [Classic Lists](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_dynpro_list.htm) in the ABAP Keyword Documentation.